-Upon the filing of a Formal Complaint, the Title IX Coordinator will notify the Respondent of the nature of the allegations by issuing a notice of investigation, typically sent by email upon commencement of the Formal Grievance Process.
-A copy of the notice of the investigation will also be simultaneously sent to the Complainant.
+Upon the filing of a Formal Complaint, the Title IX Coordinator will notify the Respondent of the nature of the allegations by issuing a notice of investigation via email upon commencement of the Formal Grievance Process.
+A copy of the notice of the investigation will also be simultaneously sent via email to the Complainant.
 The notice will include the allegations of Sexual Harassment including, if known at the time of the notice:

 - 1. A summary of the allegations of conduct prohibited under this policy including the date, location, and a description of the conduct alleged to violate this policy; - 2.
 The name of the Reporter and/or the Complainant; - 3.
 A clear statement on whether a mutual No-Contact Order is being implemented at that time; - 4.
 The prohibition on Retaliation for individuals who report in Good Faith or who cooperate during an investigation; - 5.
 Information regarding the investigation and grievance process, including timelines; - 6.
 Information regarding investigation timelines; - 7.
 Notice of the Respondent's rights under this policy, including the right to an Advisor of the Respondent's choice at all stages of the Formal Grievance Process; - 8.
 Notice that Respondent is presumed not responsible, and that the determination of responsibility will be reached at the end of the Formal Grievance Process; - 9.
 That the College Student Code of Conduct and this policy prohibit knowingly making false statements, or knowingly submitting false information during the Formal Grievance Process; - 10.
 The right to inspect and review evidence gathered in the course of the investigation; - 11.
-Information regarding Support Measures;

-- 12. Information about potential Sanctions and/or responsive actions that could result; - 13.
+Information regarding Support Measures; - 12.
+Information about potential Sanctions and/or responsive actions that could result; - 13.
 Information about the privacy of the Formal Grievance Process; - 14.
 Information on how a Party may request disability accommodations during the Formal Grievance Process; - 15.
 The name of the Investigator; - 16.
 Information on how to report any suspected conflicts of interest that the Investigator(s) may have; and - 17.
 Instructions to preserve any evidence that is related to the allegations.

-The notice will be made in writing to help ensure an efficient investigation.
+The notice will be made in writing and sent via email to help ensure an efficient investigation.
+The notice will be considered received on the date that it is sent via email.

 Respondent has five (5) Working Days from receipt of the notice to contact the Title IX Coordinator to schedule a meeting to discuss the allegations set forth in the notice.
-While scheduling the meeting, the Respondent will be provided a reasonable amount of time before being interviewed to secure an Advisor and prepare for the interview.
-If the notice is sent via email, the notice will be considered received on the date that it is sent.
-If a notice is sent via certified mail, it is considered received three (3) Working Days after the date it is mailed.
+Both parties will be provided a reasonable amount of time before being interviewed to secure an Advisor and prepare for the interview.

 If a student Respondent does not respond within seven (7) Working Days of receiving the notice, the Investigator may proceed with the investigation without input from the Respondent.
 If an employee Respondent does not respond within seven (7) Working Days of receiving the notice, the College may initiate disciplinary action.